empiricalci/emp/README.md

 ## Notes

+### GPU Support
+We support Nvidia GPUs on Linux via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

+Currently Windows and MacOS are not supported since docker runs on Virtual Machines on those OSs.

 ### About Docker on Windows

 If you're using the [Docker for Windows](https://docs.docker.com/docker-for-windows) version, as opposed to [Docker toolbox](https://docs.docker.com/toolbox/overview/) make sure of the following: